-The Committee had previously received a request to clarify the applicability of IFRS 3 by (1) joint operators for the acquisition of interests in joint operations under IFRS 11 and (2) venturers for the acquisition of interests in jointly controlled operations or assets under IAS 31, when the activity of the joint operation or the activity of the jointly controlled operation or assets constitutes a business as defined in IFRS 3.
-Specifically, the Committee was asked whether the acquirer of such an interest should apply the principles in IFRS 3 on initial recognition of the interest or whether the acquirer should instead account of it as the acquisition of a group of assets.
+In May 2011, the Committee received a request to clarify the applicability of IFRS 3 by: (a) joint operators for the acquisition of interests in joint operations as defined in IFRS 11 Joint Arrangements; and (b) venturers for the acquisition of interests in jointly controlled operations or assets as specified in IAS 31 Interests in Joint Ventures in circumstances where the activity of the joint operation, or the activity of the jointly controlled operations or assets, constitutes a business as defined in IFRS 3.
+The Committee was asked whether the acquirer of such an interest should apply the principles in IFRS 3 on the initial recognition of the interest or whether the acquirer should instead account for it as the acquisition of a group of assets.

 The Committee discussed the issue in the July 2011 meeting, with the July 2011 IFRIC Update reporting that the Committee noted that the issue raised the question of what unit of account (the joint arrangement or the interest in the joint arrangement) is to be considered for the application of IFRS 3 and whether the activities and assets related to that unit of account can constitute a business.
 More specifically, the question is whether, and how, to recognise goodwill, if present, on the acquisition of an interest in a joint operation as defined in IFRS 11 or jointly controlled operations or assets as specified in IAS 31.
 The Committee directed the staff to do further analysis on this issue with the aim of assessing whether the issue could be solved through annual improvement.